Post

 }

-This works for two or three methods, but it falls apart quickly.
-Every new payment method forces me to modify this class, violating the Open/Closed Principle.
+This works when there are two methods.
+It stops working the moment a third or fourth arrives.
+Every new payment method forces a change to CheckoutService, violating the Open/Closed Principle.
 The method grows into a monolith that is hard to test, hard to read, and easy to break.
-The Strategy pattern eliminates this branching entirely – each algorithm lives in its own class, and the caller simply receives the right one.

 Structure of the Pattern